The-Known-Galaxy/archives/sith/combat_studies/marks_of_contact/marks_of_contact.md

 # Overview

 A Lightsaber Combat usually ends when the opponent is disabled, dead, or forced to surrender.
 Such results are achieved through the Marks of Contact.
 The Marks Of Contact Should be applied with intent and with the objective of preserving life unless circumstances force you to deliver a killing blow.

 # Marks

 Shiim:
 Shiim, one of the two fundamental marks, is a blow delivered with the edge of the blade.
 It usually inflicts superficial wounds, but if you have any opening in battle you should be quick to seize it.

 Shiak:
-Shiak, the second fundamental Mark, pierces an opponent with the bladeís point.
+Shiak, the second fundamental Mark, pierces an opponent with the blade‚Äôs point.
 Prefered for its precision, it is a Mark that indicates you are in control of the blade and the Force is in control of you.

 Sun Djem: